 The homeschool slump month demands a shift in routine.

 You’re not the only one feeling the slump, your kids are too.
-Tis the season to incorporate play into your homeschool slump month.
+Tis the season to incorporate play and fun into your homeschool.

 So how to incorporate play into your homeschool slump month?

 It’s the end of February and routine is getting a little too…well, routine.